 About North Idaho College

-Founded in 1933, North Idaho College is a comprehensive community college located on the beautiful shores of Lake Coeur d’Alene.
-NIC offers degrees and certificates in a wide spectrum of academic transfer, career and technical education, and general education programs.
-Approximately 5,300 students are enrolled in credit classes and more than 4,300 participate annually in non-credit courses offered by the Workforce Training Center in Post Falls.
+Founded in 1933, North Idaho College (NIC) is a comprehensive community college located on the beautiful shores of Lake Coeur d’Alene.
+NIC offers an array of degrees and certificates in academic transfer, career and technical, and general education programs.
+Approximately 7,200 students are enrolled in credit classes and more than 4,800 participate annually in non-credit courses offered by the Workforce Training Center in Post Falls.

-The college serves a five-county region through regional centers in Bonners Ferry, Kellogg, and Sandpoint, as well as through an extensive array of Internet and interactive video conferencing courses.
-NIC also plays a key role in the region’s economic development by preparing competent, trained employees for area businesses, industries, and governmental agencies.
+The college serves a five-county region through regional centers in Bonners Ferry, Hayden, Kellogg, Rathdrum, and Sandpoint, as well as through an extensive offering of internet and interactive video conferencing courses.
+NIC plays a key role in the region’s economic development by preparing students for work in area businesses, industries, governmental agencies, healthcare, and social services.
+NIC programs, students, staff, and faculty are a vital part of the civic, cultural, and artistic life of the region.

-NIC’s campus is located in Coeur d’Alene, Idaho, a lakeside city with a growing population of 44,000 residents.
-Metropolitan amenities are close by with Spokane, Washington, a city of approximately 208,000 just 30 minutes away.
+NIC’s main campus is located in Coeur d’Alene, Idaho, a lakeside city with a growing population of 50,000 residents.
+Metropolitan amenities are close by with Spokane, Washington, a city of approximately 217,000 just 30 minutes away.

-NIC offers Associate of Arts and Associate of Science Degrees in various college transfer programs, and Associate of Applied Science Degrees and technical certificates in its career and technical education programs.
+NIC offers Associate of Arts and Associate of Science degrees designed for transfer to four-year schools, and Associate of Applied Science degrees and technical certificates in its career and technical education programs.

-As one of three community colleges in the state (the other two being College of Southern Idaho and College of Western Idaho), North Idaho College works closely with its sister colleges and universities.
-NIC partners with the University of Idaho, Lewis-Clark State College, Boise State University, and Idaho State University to enhance the higher education opportunities available in North Idaho.
+NIC is one of four community colleges in the state of Idaho.
+North Idaho College works closely with its sister colleges and universities.
+NIC collaborates with the University of Idaho, Lewis-Clark State College, Boise State University, and Idaho State University to enhance the higher education opportunities available in North Idaho.

 Several of NIC’s programs are also accredited by program accrediting agencies.
 The Associates Degree in Nursing is accredited by the Accreditation Commission for Education in Nursing (ACEN).
 The Radiography Technology program is accredited by the Joint Review Committee on Education in Radiological Technology (JRCERT).
 The Medical Assistant program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP/MAERB).
 The Pharmacy Technology program is accredited by the American Society of Health-System Pharmacists (ASHP).
 The Physical Therapist Assistant program is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE).

 North Idaho College was first known as Coeur d’Alene Junior College, a private school that was started in 1933 and operated for six years.
-The state legislature passed the Junior College Act in January 1939, which permitted qualified areas to establish junior college districts by a vote of eligible electors.
-Coeur d’Alene Junior College became North Idaho Junior College in June of 1939.
-On July 31, 1971, the college changed its name to North Idaho College.
+The state Legislature passed the Junior College Act in January 1939, which permitted qualified areas to establish junior college districts by a vote of eligible electors.
+Coeur d’Alene Junior College became North Idaho Junior College in June 1939.
+In July 1971, the college changed its name to North Idaho College (NIC).
 NIC’s service area is the Idaho Panhandle, which includes Kootenai, Benewah, Bonner, Boundary and Shoshone counties.

 As a community college, North Idaho College strives to provide a quality educational environment and serve area residents through involvement in the community.
 Both goals are vitally important to NIC and have resulted in a wide variety of educational offerings, programs, and services designed for the college community at large.